 Why labelling our beef is important

-Our only goal is that the end consumer has a ” consistant eating experience every time ” they buy our beef.
-Consumers world wide but especially in South Africa are frustraded with a varying eating experience.
-Buying the same cut of beef but experiencing large variances in Tenderness, Juiciness and Flavour.
+Our only goal is that the end consumer has a ” consistent eating experience every time ” they buy our beef.
+Consumers world wide but especially in South Africa are frustrated with a varying eating experience.
+Buying the same cut of beef but experiencing large variances in Tenderness, Juiciness and Flavor.

-These 3 components are the only guarantee for a consistant eating experiience.
+These 3 components are the only guarantee for a consistent eating experience.
 Therefore all our individual cuts are specifically graded in relation to what we believe the eating experience will be.
 With this methodology we want the consumer to “get what they pay for” every time they buy a Beyond Beef steak.

 Please look at our ” Beyond Beef Labels ” page to understand why cuts are graded differently.

 Professor Tim Crowe, chief dietitian with Deakin University’s School of Exercise and Nutrition Sciences and an Accredited Practicing Dietitian, has built a compelling argument for the promotion of Wagyu beef as a ‘healthy alternative‘ in a balanced diet.
 His statements are based on the unique high concentration of beneficial omega 3 and omega 6 fatty acids found in Wagyu beef.
 While sharing the highest source of omega 3 fatty acids, meat products are another significant source.
 Omega 3 is known to aid in protection against heart disease, arthritis, depression, Alzheimer’s, and high blood pressure, among other things.